What Is Ménière Disease?

 Frequently Asked Questions

 Yes, stress is a well-recognized trigger for Ménière attacks.
-The likely mechanism involves activation of the hypothalamic-pituitary-adrenal axis and the sympathetic nervous system, which can affect inner ear homeostasis.
+The likely mechanism involves activation of the hypothalamic-pituitary-adrenal axis and sympathetic nervous system, which can affect inner ear homeostasis.
 Stress-management techniques — meditation, regular exercise, sleep hygiene, psychological support — are recommended as part of treatment.
 Anticipatory anxiety about attacks can create a cycle that worsens the disease itself.

 Related Reading